Share this post on:

 Inventors often have a lively circle of friends and are interested in their ideas and activities.

 They are usually easy-going, seldom critical, or caring.
-Inventors can be engaging conversationalists, able to express their complicated ideas and to follow the opinions of others.
+Inventors can be engaging conversationalists, able to express their complicated ideas and follow others’ opinions.

 When arguing issues, however, they may deliberately employ debate skills to the severe disadvantage of their opponents.